-Most businesses want automated processes and workflows in their Salesforce orgs, and Flows are the go-to way for Salesforce teams to deliver on these requirements.
+Most businesses want automated processes and workflows in their Salesforce orgs, and Flows are the trusted tool Salesforce teams use to make that happen.

-Executing business logic is rarely simple, so Flows can be pretty complicated to build.
-But the deployment process is even more difficult without the right tools.
+Executing business logic is rarely simple, so Flows can be pretty complicated to build and difficult to deploy if you haven’t got the right tools.
 Using change sets, it’s easy to lose track of versions, dependencies and more.
-With developer tools, the XML representation of Flows is often confusing — especially for the team members usually working with Flows.
+Working with the XML code behind Flows in developer tools can be equally confusing — especially for non-developers who are used to the Salesforce platform’s visual, drag-and-drop interface.

 What are Flows in Salesforce?

-Flows are a powerful tool on Salesforce for adding automated business processes.
-They give admins and low-code developers an exciting opportunity to create business logic — what once required Apex code can now be built declaratively with a Flow.
+Flows are a powerful tool for adding automated business processes to your Salesforce environment.
+They enable admins and low-code developers to create business logic — what once required Apex code can now be built declaratively with a Flow.
 There are different types of Flow: Screen Flows involve direct interactions by end users on a Lightning page, while Schedule-Triggered Flows, Autolaunched Flows, Record-Triggered Flows, and Platform Event-Triggered Flows all run behind the scenes.

 What Flow metadata types are there?